OpenRAG128/GenAI_roadmap/README.md

 ---
 * https://github.com/genieincodebottle/generative-ai/tree/main/docs/GenAI_Interview_Questions-Draft.pdf

-### 🤝 Contributing
+### 🤝 Thank You for joining AI FOR INDIA
 ---
-Contributions to add good impactful resources to the list are welcome!
-You can fork the repo and create a PR to merge your changes.<br /><br />
+Official organisers OpenRAG and AxamineAI promises the indian audience that we will keep conducting this PAN INDIA hackathons.
+So, each and every indian should be on the top of the world in the field of AI.<br /><br />